-Join the Coastal Barbarians as we train for coastal rowing events in the UK; national competitions across Europe and the next World Rowing Coastal Rowing Championships in Oeiras, Portugal in 1-3 October 2021 – and then Wales in 2022.
+The 2021 World Rowing Coastal Rowing Championships in Oeiras, Portugal on 1-3 October – and then Wales in 2022.

 Row For Life supports the Coastal Barbarians providing access to its coastal rowing boats at the Coastal Rowing Centre, Studland Bay, Dorset.

 Row for Life’s Liteboats (predominately LiteRace 1X) are ideal for novice coastal rowers through to experienced athletes.

 Alternatively you can bring your own coastal rowing boat and join in, we have a number of training sessions each week.